Hollandse Kust Noord offshore solar project (HKN1)

 After contract award in 2023, the project started with an extensive technical review.
 The engineering- and project management teams of Oceans of Energy learned how to document and report towards the high standards that companies like Shell and Eneco demand.

 Oceans of Energy moved to a new facility for the purpose to support large-scale energy projects.
-Procurement and fabrication for the HKN1 project commenced in 2024 and by the third quarter of that year, regular shipments of the floating farm components were underway to the Port of Amsterdam in preparation for the port deployment and offshore installation.
+Procurement and fabrication for the HKN1 project commenced in 2024 and by the third quarter of that year, regular shipments of the floating farm components went underway to the Port of Amsterdam in preparation for the port deployment and offshore installation.

 Covering a new area at sea with our state of the art energy system